 After a storm, utilities and basic services may be cut off.
 If you haven’t prepared for a hurricane, you may have difficulty finding access to the following:

 What Do You Need on Your Hurricane Supply List?

 The National Hurricane Center recommends that you keep at least a three-day supply of food ready for a storm.

-Your hurricane kit must include food that does not require refrigeration and can be eaten without any preparation or cooking.
+Your hurricane supply list must include food that doesn’t need refrigeration and can be eaten without any preparation or cooking.
 Ordinary canned heat-and-serve food like stews, pasta, and baked beans can serve as emergency hurricane food.

-More food to include in your hurricane supplies would be:
+More food to include in your hurricane supply list would be: